luandknguyen/cs450_euro_sat/README.md

+# Project Introduction
+Our team looks to identify land use via satellite imaging through the use of computer vision AI models.
+These have practical and beneficial uses in fields such as city planning or environmental monitoring as it allows you to classify large land-masses accurately and quickly.

+Using the EuroSAT dataset, we looked to improve upon the AI classification model that a previous research group had used to identify land use using satelite imaging [EuroSAT repository](https://github.com/phelber/eurosat).
+This team used a classifier model (2-layer CNN) using Sentinel-2 satellite images w/ a 12-spectral band dataset.
+Our team looks to improve upon this model by using a U-Net network to predict the class of each pixel within the RGB dataset.

 # EuroSAT Image Segmentation

 This repo defines a U-Net model for image segmentation of the EuroSAT dataset.
 The EuroSAT is a dataset of 27,000 geo images.
 Each image is 64-by-64 and colored.